duckietown/duckietown-lx/braitenberg/README.md

 ### Launch the code editor

-Open the code editor by running the following command from the root of the `braitenberg` exercise.
+Open the code editor by running the following command,

 ```
 dts code editor